 What Is Steampunk?
 Your Journey Starts Here!

-Steam is a central element of steampunk.
-The technology featured in this universe is generally just as advanced as that of our modern world, but it uses steam as its energy source instead of electricity, gas or oil.
-As a result, steampunk technology takes on a retro look reminiscent of the Industrial Revolution era.
+It comes as no surprise, then, that steam lies at the very heart of steampunk.
+In this universe, technology is often as advanced as that of our modern world, but it runs on steam rather than electricity, gas, or oil.
+As a result, steampunk technology adopts a distinctly retro appearance, echoing the age of the Industrial Revolution.

-In short, steampunk features modern technology with a retro look.
+In short, steampunk portrays modern technology dressed in a retro aesthetic.

 The rules of steampunk fashion: For men, long coats and top hats are de rigueur.
 For women, corsets and steampunk goggles are recurring elements.
 Wearing a steampunk watch is great for both genders.

-To explain how “punk” fits into steampunk, we’ll need to go back to the origins of the genre.
-The term “steampunk” first appeared in 1987, in a letter sent to Locus Magazine by American writer Kevin Jeter.
-The author jokingly used the word steampunk to describe the Victorian fiction he was writing with his acolytes Tim Powers and James Blaylock.
-The term “punk” was basically a parodic reference to “cyberpunk,” because the libertarian ideology of punk is much less pronounced in steampunk than in cyberpunk.
+To understand the role of “punk” in steampunk, one must return to the genre’s origins.
+The term “steampunk” first appeared in 1987, in a letter written by American author Kevin Jeter to Locus magazine.
+Jokingly, he used the word to describe the Victorian-era fiction he was writing alongside his peers Tim Powers and James Blaylock.
+The word “punk” mainly serves as a playful nod to cyberpunk, as the libertarian, rebellious ideology of punk is far less pronounced in steampunk than it is in cyberpunk.

 The term “steampunk” itself is still relatively unknown.
 However, the genre — and especially its visual identity — is deeply embedded in popular culture, through many well-known works that are not always explicitly labeled as steampunk.